 We exist to support the life and work of the Cathedral with funds which come from subscriptions, gifts and legacies.
-We’re an independent charity, but grants are made in consultation with the Chapter through the Dean who is one of the Trustees.
-We have a reserve of past gifts and legacies but the needs are increasing all the time, leaving us more and more dependent on current income.
+We are an independent charity, but grants are made in consultation with the Chapter through the Dean who is one of the Trustees.
+We have a reserve of past gifts and legacies, but the needs are increasing all the time, leaving us more and more dependent on current income.
 Our formal Constitution is available to read here.

-Several of our members are also among the volunteers doing various jobs at the Cathedral: for example as guides, welcomers, bell-ringers, embroiderers or members of the Voluntary Choir.
-We are working to strengthen the links between the Friends and the different volunteer groups.
+Several of our members are also among the volunteers doing various jobs at the Cathedral: for example as guides, welcomers, bell-ringers.
+Readers and clergy may help as day chaplains.

 Want to support us?